IF YOUR LIFESTYLE INCLUDES BREATHING

 That is one of the reasons this website reaches over two million readers every month and our Facebook page includes millions more.
 People want an alternative to the insatiable desire for more—and Becoming Minimalist is a place that offers it.

 Let me encourage you today in your journey:

 Your life is short.
 Time goes by quick.
 And once we use it up, we can’t get it back.
 So make the most of it.
 Possessions steal your time and energy.
 They require unending maintenance to be cleaned, maintained, fixed, replaced, and removed.
 We often don’t even notice this fact… until it’s too late.

 Your life is unique.
 Your look, your personality, your talents, and the people who have influenced your life have made you special.
 Your life is exactly like no one else.
 And just because everyone else is chasing material possessions doesn’t mean you have to too.

 Your life is significant.
 Far more than success, our hearts desire significance because significance lasts forever.
 On the other hand, possessions are temporal.
 They perish, spoil, and fade.
 And most of them, by design.

 Your life is designed to inspire.
 Make footprints worth following.
 Nobody ever changed the world by following someone else.
 People who change the world live differently and inspire others to do the same.
 Possessions may briefly impress, but they never inspire.

 Your life is important.
-Your heart and soul makes you valuable.
+Your heart and soul make you valuable.
 Don’t sacrifice your important role in this world by settling for possessions that can be purchased with a card of plastic.